lanzac/lanzac.github.io/_pages/en-us/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+#### Professional Summary
+Backend developer specializing in Python, C++, and C#, with additional front-end experience using Unity and Django.
+Trained in bioinformatics research, with technical expertise in developing scientific software, particularly for real-time simulations in virtual environments.
+Sensitivity to programming best practices and software quality.

+#### Academic background
-I am a bioinformatician specialized in structural bioinformatics and large-scale simulations, working at the intersection of physics, chemistry, and computer science.
+My academic journey was rooted in structural bioinformatics and large-scale simulations, working at the intersection of physics, chemistry, and computer science.
+Most of my work centered on software development to address complex scientific challenges.

-I have particularly focused on developing and implementing a comprehensive software suite for interactive molecular simulations (IMS), enabling real-time human interaction with ongoing simulations, especially for studying the insertion profile of membrane proteins.
+Notably, I developed a comprehensive software suite for interactive molecular simulations (IMS), enabling real-time human interaction with ongoing simulations.
+This was particularly impactful for studying the insertion profile of membrane proteins.

-Currently, I am further
-specializing as a scientific developer, enhancing my skills in software engineering, in particular software architecture.
+This experience laid the groundwork for my focus on designing and implementing robust software architectures for high-performance scientific tools.